 - Wearing of lifesaving medals

-On 28 May 2012 the Chief of Defence Force approved the NZDF Medal Mounting Standard.
+On 9 July 2015 the Chief of Defence Force approved an enhanced version of the NZDF Medal Mounting Standard.

 The Standard applies to orders, decorations and medals full-size and miniature, mounted for wear on NZDF uniform for all NZDF personnel including non-regular and NZ Cadet Forces.
 The Standard also applies to the mounting and wear of ribbon bars, unit citations and service commendations on NZDF uniform.